Maurice Gee: Style and themes

 Gee's novels are commonly set in New Zealand, often in fictitious versions of Henderson, where he grew up.
 His adult novels tend to be realistic portrayals of New Zealand life, often featuring dysfunctional families and relationships, while his children's and young adult novels tend to be fantasies or science fiction.
 Even in his children's novels, his writing often features bleak or tragic moments.
 The Oxford Companion to New Zealand Literature (2006) said that each of Gee's novels "bountifully gives us a rich vision of some region and aspect of New Zealand life, and of human life in general ...
 Yet there is always an awareness of living at the edge of an abyss: one false move and we shall leave this abundance for nothingness."

 Personal life

 Gee had a seven-year relationship with Hera Smith, with whom he had a son, Nigel, in September 1959.
 They separated in the 1960s.

 Gee married his wife Margareta in 1970, having met in 1966 at the Alexander Turnbull Library where she worked.
-They have two adult daughters together, Abigail and Emily.
+They had two adult daughters together, Abigail and Emily.
 Abigail works as an animator, and Emily is a writer who has published fantasy and historical novels.
 Gee said in 2018 that meeting Margareta changed his life: "I was 38 when we got together and was drifting and wasting my time and only pretending to be a writer.
 She brought stability of every kind into my life – and as I point out in Running on the Stairs, two novels and a handful of stories before meeting her, more than 30 novels since."